alexanderpp/sentiment-analysis/README.md

 How LSTM works:

-* At first it forgets the usless (irrelevant) parts of the previous state.
+* At first it forgets the usless (irrelevant) parts of the previous state;
 * Not all cell values are updated.
 The update process is done selectively.
-Again irrelevant subjects don't update the cell state.
+Again irrelevant subjects don't update the cell state;
 * Output certain parts of the cell state that are considered rellevant.

 This way all the irellevant information is forgotton to give priority to remembering only what is rellevant.